farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 # Quick Charge Extra | Extras

-**A Charge RPG Extra that simplifies the game for a reduced "time to table" | by René-Pier Deshaies**
+A Charge RPG Extra that simplifies the game for a reduced "time to table"

+\- By René-Pier Deshaies

+---

 Quick Charge is an extra that simplifies the core rules of Charge so that it's easier to pick-up and play.